Don’t miss a single bonus

 By 2014, despite the robustness of the Gibraltar regulatory framework, and the respect it garnered in the industry, the UK government realised that it was missing out on large amounts of tax revenue under the current system.
 The Gambling (Licensing and Advertising) Act 2014 ensured that operators who had UK customers must hold a UK license and would be taxed at point of consumption, not where the business is based.
 This helped bring back hundreds of millions of pounds back to UK and ensured a disputed with Gibraltar.

-The GBGA (Gibraltar Betting and Gaming Association) lobbied hard for the territory’s rights but the changes passed through.
+The GBGA (Gibraltar Betting and Gaming Association) lobbied hard for the territory’s rights but the changes passed through online casino license.

 If a casino holds a Gibraltar license in addition to a UK license, then you should consider this a stamp of approval.